The Three Pillars of Physician Revenue Cycle Management: People, Process, and Technology

 Improving providers’ financial health and patient experience

-Providers spend a significant amount of time on administrative work and dealing with business needs, time which could be better spent with patients.
-We recommend providers evaluate their existing business strategies in the face of current healthcare challenges.
+Providers spend a significant amount of time on administrative work and dealing with business needs, time that could be better spent with patients.
+We recommend providers evaluate their existing business strategies in the face of current health care challenges.

-At Change Healthcare, our goal is to be a trusted partner that improves providers’ financial health so they can focus on patient care.
-Whether it is our robust quality assurance processes, our national and global labor access, the deployment of advanced technology, or our focus on patients through proactive coverage identification, Change Healthcare will continue to cultivate the appropriate and optimal combination of people, processes, and technology because that is what drives the best results for clients and their patients.
+Our goal is to be a trusted partner that improves providers’ financial health so they can focus on patient care.
+Optum has robust quality assurance processes, advanced technology and access to national and global labor.
+We focus on patients by proactively identifying coverage.
+That’s how to cultivate the right combination of people, processes and technology, to drive the best results for clients and their patients.

 Related Insights